A tyre pressure monitoring system (TPMS) eliminates the need for regular checks with a manual gauge.

 Adventure, touring and motocross riders all but seek out wet weather, and in the UK even commuters need to be prepared for torrential rain.

-Key takeaway here – any TPMS solution is better than none.
+The key takeaway here – any TPMS solution is better than none.
 Even the cheapest solution on our list is a big upgrade on getting the dust caps off and a gauge out regularly.